midnightbreakfast/web/_src/pages/submissions.md

 To get the best idea of what we’re looking for, we encourage you to read our back issues, which are conveniently available for free on this very website.
 We publish one issue per month, with six pieces per issue, which means we have to be a bit selective.
 On a practical level, we’re looking for unpublished work in the range of 1,000-10,000 words.
 On a conceptual level, we want to be wowed.
 Nothing excites us more than a good story with emotional depth.
 We believe everyone has a story to tell and we want to share as many of these, from as diverse a selection of experiences, as we can.

 **Fiction:** We’re open to loose genre, though we tend to skew more towards literary and speculative fiction.
 We also love a good, well-written humor piece.
-What we’re not looking for: fan-fiction, erotica, or anything that requires excessive world-building (as much as we love Game of Thrones in these parts, that kind of work isn’t for us).
+What we’re not looking for: fan-fiction, erotica, or anything that requires excessive world-building (as much as we love <cite>Game of Thrones</cite> in these parts, that kind of work isn’t for us).

 **Nonfiction:** We’re looking for personal essays and/or cultural criticism with a narrative bent.
 We’re particularly interested in reading about people and cultures that are often underrepresented or otherwise marginalized.